yeruham/the_muezzin-final_test/README.md

 ### step 2 - db_uploader

-service who is responsible for upload files and their metadata to dbs (mongodb and elastic) from kafka (use by kafka consumer)
+service who is responsible for upload files and their metadata to dbs (mongodb and elastic) from kafka (uses be kafka consumer)

 - class **UploadManager** for run all process
-uses in kafka-consumer to consume metadata of files
+uses be kafka-consumer to get the metadata of files
 creates unique id for all file by his metadata and  store it as follows:
-uses in DAL-elastic and sending to him the metadata
+uses be DAL-elastic and sending to him the metadata
-uses in DAL-mongodb and sending to him the files themselves
+uses be DAL-mongodb and sending to him the files themselves

 ### DAL